alisonpeard/hazGAN2/README.md

 The workflow has been made as modular as possible to facilitate modifications for new applications.

-The theory of the workflow is described in [this paper](link.to.paper.com) and the rest of this readme describes how to get started with the workflow.
+The theory of the workflow is described in [this paper](link/to/paper.com) and the rest of this readme describes how to get started with the workflow.

+## Current status [keep updated]
+Date: 24-04-2025

 ## Getting started